-ANCIA has been the recipient of numerous national, regional, and local grants and awards, including recent awards from the Minnesota Arts and Cultural Heritage Fund and Metropolitan Regional Arts Council Community Arts grants in 2012, 2013, 2014, 2015 and 2016.
-ANCIA has collaborated with composers through Society of Composers, Meet the Composer, American Composers Forum, and THE Commission Project.
+Ancia has been the recipient of numerous national, regional, and local grants and awards, including awards from the Minnesota Arts and Cultural Heritage Fund and Metropolitan Regional Arts Council Community Arts grants for seven consecutive years.
+Ancia has collaborated with composers through Society of Composers, Meet the Composer, American Composers Forum, and THE Commission Project.

-Individually, ANCIA members are active soloists, chamber musicians, and professional saxophonists in a broad range of musical genres, including work in classical chamber, orchestral, jazz, national touring Broadway productions, and contemporary popular idioms.
-ANCIA members hold degrees from Eastman School of Music, Indiana University, Ithaca College, New England Conservatory of Music, Northwestern University, Indiana University, and St. Olaf College.
-As dedicated teachers, ANCIA members serve as saxophone artist-teachers at Augsburg College, University of Minnesota, University of Wisconsin-River Falls, and University of Wisconsin-Whitewater, and have presented masterclasses, workshops, and educational performances in the USA, Europe and Asia.
+Individually, Ancia members are active soloists, chamber musicians, and professional saxophonists in a broad range of musical genres, including work in classical, jazz, contemporary and popular idioms.
+Ancia members hold degrees from Eastman School of Music, Ithaca College, Kansas State University, the University of Minnesota, the New England Conservatory of Music, Northwestern University, St. Olaf College and the University of Wisconsin.
+As dedicated teachers, Ancia members serve as saxophone artist-teachers at Augsburg University, McNeese State University, LA, the University of Wisconsin-Whitewater, and Eastview High School, Apple Valley.
+They have presented masterclasses, workshops, and educational performances across North America, Europe, and Asia.